To be eligible to apply to the Queensland Police Service (QPS) as a police recruit, applicants must meet pre-application requirements.

-Examples of these assessments include: Comprehensive Integrity Vetting; Psychological Assessment; Panel Interview; Community/Background Enquiries; Referee Checks; and Applied Policing Skills Assessment.
+Examples of these assessments include: Comprehensive Integrity Vetting; Psychological Assessment; Panel Interview; Community/Background Enquiries; Referee Checks; and the Applied Policing Skills Assessment physical testing.

 Successful completion of all assessments does not guarantee appointment as a police recruit.

 Some of the above assessments may incur a cost, which applicants must undertake at their own expense.
-The Service will not accept any obligation for expenses incurred in connection with any application.
+The QPS will not accept any obligation for expenses incurred in connection with any application.